breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 | next pattern | ` 0 `  | ` 1 `  | ` 1 `  | ` 0 `  | ` 1 ` | ` 1 `  | ` 1 `  | ` 0 `  |

 We can think of this machine as sliding over the tape, and replacing the centermost cell in each matching substring with the second value.
-Depending on the initial state the rewrite pattern, these machines can produce many visually interesting patterns, and some have spent a great deal of effort [cataloguing](https://en.wikipedia.org/wiki/A_New_Kind_of_Science) families of CA and their behavior.
+Depending on the initial state and rewrite pattern, cellular autoamta can produce many visually interesting patterns.
+Some have spent a great deal of effort [cataloguing](https://en.wikipedia.org/wiki/A_New_Kind_of_Science) families of CA and their behavior.
 Following [Robinson (1987)](http://wpmedia.wolfram.com/uploads/sites/13/2018/02/01-1-15.pdf), we can also define an ECA inductively, using a recurrence relation:

 $$
 a_i^{(t)} = \sum_j s(j)a_{i-j}^{(i-j)} \mod 2